-This recipe for shrimp enchiladas is different, but just as delicious.
+This recipe for Shrimp and Spinach Enchiladas with Jalapeno Cream Sauce is different, but just as delicious.
 The enchiladas taste decadent without having a bunch of cream and butter in them.
 They're not quite healthy because of all the cheese, but at least I'm getting a green vegetable in there.

 That jalapeno sauce is great - so creamy and rich!
 I had gigantic jalapenos (no kidding, look at the photo above), so only used one in the sauce, but make it to your liking.
 If you hate cilantro, leave it out.
 If you want more kick to the filling, add more cayenne.

 You do need to set aside time for prep work (peeling, chopping, etc.).
-From peeling the shrimp to taking them out of the oven was a good 1 1/2 hours.
+From peeling the shrimp to taking them out of the oven was a good 1 ½ hours.
 (Way worth it, though.)

-The shrimp filling was wonderful and I loved the addition of spinach.
+The shrimp filling is wonderful and I loved the addition of spinach.
 I'll probably put another three or four cups of it next time (or heck, the whole bag) and make them just spinach enchiladas.

-- 1 lb medium shrimp peeled and deveined
+- 1 lb medium shrimp, peeled and deveined

-- 2 tbsp olive oil divided
+- 2 tablespoon olive oil, divided

 - Salt and pepper

 - 2 cloves minced garlic